Expand description

 Suite - v0.67: a discovered test suite — one

-test <target>group (unit) ortest integration "<suite>"(integration).name+kindmirror exactly what the NDJSON runner emits atsuite-begin(kind"unit"carries the joined target name;"integration"carries the bare suite name), so the editor reconciles discovery and run documents to the same tree items. - Emit
+test <target>group (unit) ortest integration "<suite>"(integration).name+kindmirror exactly what the NDJSON runner emits atsuite-begin(kind"unit"carries the joined target name;"integration"carries the bare suite name), so the editor reconciles discovery and run documents to the same tree items. - File

 Decl Index - For each name declared in the unit (type, fn, method), record which source file declared it.
 Used by the emitter to render relative imports.

-Analysis - v0.24: the analyse-mode result — every discovered file’s analysed text snapshot (positions must convert against the text that was analysed, not a newer buffer) plus the attributed diagnostics.
+Analysis - v0.24: the analyse-mode result — every discovered file’s analysed text

 Failure - v0.24: a failed build with its attribution and snapshots intact — what